annetteclopezdavila/Advanced_Machine_Learning/aboutme.md

 title: About me
 ---

 My name is Annette Lopez Davila.
-I am a senior studying Applied Math and Data Science!
+I am a senior studying Applied Math and Data Science at William and Mary!